-The present church was built in the fifteenth century in the place of the earlier of the thirteenth century, which was destroyed in 1415 as a result of a fire.
-The reconstruction of the temple was prolonged due to lack of funds.
-In 1444, the new sacristy was mentioned, in 1447 a new presbytery, and in 1470 funds were collected for renovation works in the church, defined as damaged.
-At that time, it was erected, partly based on the walls of the earlier building, the church’s hall, along with the lower parts of the towers.
-At the turn of the 15th and 16th centuries, annexes were built on the sides of the church hall, including the chapel of the Holy Trinity (so-called Piastowska) mentioned in 1518 and chapels of St. Jadwiga and St. Anne.
-The final completion of the church’s reconstruction took place in 1520 during the reign of prince Jan II the Good.
+In 1415, the collegiate church was destroyed by fire, so severe that the reconstruction was carried out in a different arrangement – the hall.
+The renovation of the temple was prolonged due to lack of resources.
+In 1444 a new sacristy was mentioned, in 1447 a new chancel and in 1470 funds were collected for renovation works in the church, described as damaged.
+These damages probably related to another fire of 1446, large enough that the Wrocław chapter mentioned it at the diocesan synod.
+At the turn of the 15th and 16th centuries, annexes were built on the sides of the church hall, including the Holy Trinity chapel mentioned in 1518 (the so-called Piast Chapel) and the chapels of St. Jadwiga and St. Anne.
+The final completion of the reconstruction of the church took place around 1520 during the reign of Prince John II the Good.

-Subsequent repairs were mentioned in 1555 and 1557.
-Perhaps at that time the old vault was replaced with a new one.
-During the fire of the city in 1615, the roof, the gable and one of the towers, as well as most of the interior decoration were destroyed.
-In 1617 the renewal of the church was completed, but in the years 1622 and 1647 further damages occurred as a result of fires.
-In 1652, the roof was rebuilt, and in 1653 the vaults were renovated.
-In the second half of the seventeenth century, a new sacristy was erected.
-In 1724, the shingle roof was replaced with a tile roof.
-After secularization carried out in 1810, the collegiate established in the 13th century, ceased to exist.
-In the nineteenth century, subsequent renovations were carried out: the vaults were strengthened, the buttresses were renovated and interiors were renewed in the neo-gothic style.
+In the nineteenth century, subsequent renovations were carried out: the vaults were strengthened, the buttresses were renovated and interiors were renewed in the neo-Gothic style.
 In the years 1897-1902, external elevations were changed, some windows were walled, the outbuildings were unified and the western façade was erected with the towers superstructure according to the design of architect Józef Cimbollek.
 At that time, the southern porch was also extended by one span.
 In the years 1912-1914 a music choir was built into the western span of the body, and a staircase was added to the northern tower.
-During the renovation in 1960, neogothic changes made in the 19th century were largely removed.
+During the renovation in 1960, neo-Gothic changes made in the 19th century were largely removed.